KaiserinDerWelt/baby-yoda-secret-react-msal-authentication/README.md

 All reserved rights to Disney & Lucas Films and related subsidiaries for the STAR WARS characters,graphics, characters and any other related material involving "The Child".

 ## Collaboration*
-Me, Mariana A. KaiserinDerWelt (@KaiserinDer) I was in charge of the backend end & product design to transport the user from Gaia to Arvala-7.
+Me, Mariana A. KaiserinDerWelt (@KaiserinDer) Software Engineer I was in charge of the backend authentication engine,react application architecture desing, component development & product design to transport the user from Gaia to Arvala-7.

 I want to thank Derya Tanrıverdi (@Derya_T88) Full Stack Software Engineer  and Enthusiastic CSS Artist from Flatiron School in  New York City from her amazing collaboration by building from scratch "The Child - Baby Yoda" in HTML-CSS  lend it to this Fan Dev - Art Project.